dkdupuis/Data-Imputation-via-Neural-Network/README.md

 ## Todo

-* Refactor loss function to only evaluate elements that weren't originally NA
+* ~Refactor loss function to only evaluate elements that weren't originally NA~
 * After each training loop, update NA elements with the values predicted by the autoencoder
-* Clean up code
+* Clean up code, generalize naming conventions, improve example data